0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/LOOM_VIDEO_SCRIPT.md

 ### Technical Implementation & Block Explorer Proof (1 minute)
 "From a technical perspective, this is built with Next.js, React, and TypeScript.
 The Dynamic SDK handles all the wallet complexity, while ZeroDev provides the Account Abstraction infrastructure.

-Let me show you the block explorer again to prove these are real transactions.
-[Open transaction on BaseScan/Etherscan] You can see:
-- The actual transaction hash
-- Gas fees paid by the paymaster (not the user)
-- Smart contract interactions
-- Transaction status and confirmations

 The key insight is that we're using ZeroDev's sendUserOperation method for gasless transactions, not regular sendTransaction.
 This is what makes the magic happen."

 ### Conclusion (30 seconds)